If you're hopping on any kind of flight abroad, you’ll need a passport. Even cruises and international rail lines often ask for one.

 What happens if my passport gets damaged on holiday?

-If your passport gets damaged enough that it won’t be accepted for your flight home, you’ll also need to get a replacement passport or some form of temporary travel document.
+That means you’ll need to get a replacement passport or some form of temporary travel document.

-But don’t throw the passport away while abroad; keep it with you until you get an official replacement.
+But don’t throw the passport away!
+Keep it with you until you get an official replacement.

-You’ll need to provide the cause of damage to your passport before the UK government can issue you a permanent new one.
+You’ll need to explain how the damage happened before the UK government can give you a permanent new one.

-Is my passport damaged enough to need replacement?
+Is my passport damaged enough to need a replacement?

-Damage to the RFID or NFC chip on your passport (the chips that let your passport be scanned at departures or arrivals gates) can also make it unacceptable when travelling.
+- there's any damage to the RFID or NFC chip (these let your passport be scanned at departure or arrival gates)

 Will my travel insurer provide me with a new passport?

-If you lose or damage your passport while in your home country, your insurance provider isn’t responsible for providing a new passport.
+- you lose or damage your passport while in your home country

 Check out our guide on personal possessions and travel insurance to see what else is covered.